 Lord Ganesh – The Elephant Deity Riding A Mouse

-Lord Ganapathi (also known as Ganesha, Vinayaka, Vigneshvara, or Pillaiar) is worshiped as the remover of obstacles, and as the God of wisdom and success.
+Lord Ganapathi (also known as Ganesh, Vinayaka, Vigneshvara, or Pillaiar) is worshiped as the remover of obstacles, and as the God of wisdom and success.
 He is described as the eldest son of Shiva and Parvathi, and is most well-known and found in almost all temples.

 The form of the elephant-headed deity is supposed to denote great physical strength tempered by gentleness, wisdom, and peace.
 His vehicle is a mouse, which is supposed to represent the ego.